 - Personal toiletries (soap, shampoo, toothpaste, etc.)

-Additional suggested items include: alarm clock or watch, sunscreen, camera, sunglasses, raincoat or umbrella, backpack, hair dryer/curling iron/flat iron, and snacks/drinks.
+Additional suggested items include: alarm clock or watch, night light, shower shoes, sunscreen, camera, sunglasses, raincoat or umbrella, backpack, hair dryer/curling iron/flat iron, and snacks/drinks.

 Dress is casual and includes what you would be allowed to wear to school.
-Some programs require certain footwear, long pants, or a nice outfit for a special dinner.
+Some programs require certain footwear or long pants.
 In your program welcome email, we will indicate if you need to bring any special clothing items.

 Yes, free time is scheduled every evening and may include extra lab time, outdoor activities, and social events.